Northern Lights & Wildlife in Swedish Lapland

 Dog sled with huskies

-Welcome to Sápmi, the indigenous land of the Sami people
+Welcome to Sápmi, indigenous land

 From meeting the reindeer, dog sledding, to seeing the Northern lights , skiing and snowshoeing, and meeting wonderful Sami people I can not recommend this trip enough.
 Grab some friends and sign up.
 You will not regret it for a moment.
 Thank you WildSweden for a trip of a lifetime.